 - The key to investing (in anything) is ‘Buy Low’ and ‘Sell High’, yes, it’s that simple.
 The only question is, what is ‘Low’ and what is ‘High’?
 Unfortunately there is no simple (or single) answer to this question, it’s all in who you ask.

-- One person to ask might be Warren Buffet, fortunately he already told us.
-If you take the total value of all issued stock in a country and divide it by that countries production gives you, Market Cap /GDP.
+- One person to ask might be Warren Buffet, fortunately he has already told us.
+If you take the total value of all issued stock in a country and divide it by the countries total annual production get an indicator called, Market Cap /GDP.
 Which Buffet stated “is probably the best single measure of where valuations stand at any given moment.”
-This is similar to a PE (Price to Earnings) ratio for a company, but you are looking at the economy as a whole, not one company.
+This is similar to a PE (Price to Earnings) ratio for a company, but you are looking at the countries economy as a whole.

 - The indicator below is typically used to shows how ‘inline’ stock prices are compared to the overall US economic output.
 As you can see we are currently above the levels we were, right before the dot com bubble bust in early 2000, a time when companies who had a domain name were worth millions, until they weren’t.